aksh-sood/terraform-modules/README.md

 # Description
-This Repository contains the code to automate the creation of different AWS and Kubernetes resources using terraform as its base .
-The repository is divided into two different folders AWS and Kubernetes , each containing the relevant resources from its kind.
+This repository contains the code to automate the creation of different AWS and Kubernetes resources using Terraform as its base.
+The repository is divided into different folders, each containing the relevant resources from its kind.

-This is done for easier management of code and resources and also encounter issues with kubernetes provider configuration and prevent the time loss during terraform state refresh.
+This is done for easier management of code and resources and also encounter issues with kubernetes provider configuration and prevent the time loss during Terraform state refresh.

 Below is a list of resources created :-